 - Awkward nooks and crannies you can’t reach?
 Introduce your old toothbrush to a new line of work

-- Glass oven doors come up a treat after a wipe with
+- Glass oven doors come up a treat after a wipe with a damp wash cloth

 Cut sink grime with lemons and limes

 Has your stainless-steel sink seen better times?
 You can make it shine for Christmas.

 Here’s a quick and easy tip – dip half of a lemon or lime in a bowl of baking soda and then use the fruit to scrub away.
 Rinse down and stand back to admire your handiwork.

 Split the rubbish and recycling duties amongst your family

 After all that hard work getting everything in order, on Christmas Day the living room can quickly become a sea of wrapping paper.